bhauman/bhauman.github.com/usa_covid.md

 In this *new cases per week graph* each point represents a sum of cases over the last seven days.
 Each succesive point moves this 7 day sum one day over droping the first day and adding the current day.
-This smooths out the curve and helps provide a better indicator as to wether the curve is flattening.
+This moving sum smooths out the curve and helps provide a better indicator as to wether the curve is flattening.

 <canvas id="usa-country-confirmed-new-cases-week-window" width="770" height="577"></canvas>
 <br/>

-The lines in the graph above will flatten and curve down as the new cases slow down and reduce for the given country.
-South Korea is a good example of this.
+The lines in the graph above will flatten and curve downward as the new cases slow down and reduce for the given country.
+Look to line for South Korea as a good example of this.
 Keep in mind that South Korea has had recent experience with epidemics and was extremely agressive with testing.

 We are using a logarithmic scale because it reveals the trajectory of the spread more clearly.
 Take note that values on the Y axis increase